AbbVie-ComputationalGenomics/genetic-evidence-approval/README.md

 * Inactive = Is any drug with this target and indication assigned an inactive status in Pharmaprojects, such as No Development Reported?
 * symbol = HUGO/HGNC symbol corresponding to the target ensembl id.
 ##### target_indication_nmsh.tsv
-Same as above, but the MeSH term mappings have been harmonized with Nelson et al. 2015.
+Same as above, but the MeSH term mappings have been harmonized with [Nelson et al. 2015](https://www.nature.com/articles/ng.3314).
 ##### gene_trait_assoc.tsv
-GWAS catalog (accessed 9/25/2017) and OMIM (accessed 6/6/2018) gene-trait links used in this analysis.
+GWAS Catalog (accessed 9/25/2017) and OMIM (accessed 6/6/2018) gene-trait links used in this analysis.
 Some columns are only applicable to GWAS Catalog or OMIM but not both, and some GWAS Catalog columns are only applicable for some types of evidence.
 Only one LD SNP is retained per top SNP-gene-trait triplet, and which is retained is determined by the highest score (unless there is a moderate/high deleterious variant with higher LD than the top scoring: we need to retain these for the analysis of high confidence SNP-Gene links).
 Key columns are:
-* SNP_A: the GWAS catalog top SNP
+* SNP_A: the GWAS Catalog top SNP
 * SNP_B the LD SNP providing the information in the row
 * R2 = LD between SNP_A and SNP_B
 * ensembl_id = ensembl_id of associated gene
 * eQTL = whether or not SNP_B is a GTeX eQTL for ensembl_id (p < 10e-6 in some tissue)
 * eQTL_pval = lowest p-value of any tissue in GTeX for SNP_B and ensembl_id
-* DHS = is there an established DHS link (see methods)
+* DHS = is there an established DHS link from [Regulatory Elements DB](http://dnase.genome.duke.edu/) (see methods)
-* Distance = distance between gene and SNP_B if less than or equal to 5000 bp
+* Distance = distance between gene and SNP_B if less than or equal to 5000 b.p.
 * Deleterious = SnpEff assessed deleteriousness of SNP_B on gene, missense = is SNP_B a missense variant in gene
 * distance = is SNP_B within 5000 bp of gene
 * RDB = RegulomeDB score for SNP_B if 4 or less